eliestroun14/R-Type/docs/GameEngine&Architecture/GameEngine/Coordinator/Render/index.md

 # RenderManager

-The `RenderManager` encapsulates the graphical interface (SFML) and the input system.
-It acts as an abstraction layer between the raw hardware events (Keyboard, Mouse, Window) and the game logic.
+The `RenderManager` encapsulates the graphical interface (SFML), resource management, and the input system.
+It acts as an abstraction layer between the raw hardware events (Keyboard, Mouse, Window) and the high-level game logic.

-It is responsible for creating the window, maintaining the framerate, polling events, and translating physical inputs into logical game actions.
+It is responsible for window lifecycle, maintaining framerate, polling events, managing textures, and translating physical inputs into logical game actions.

 ## Architecture & Design

 ### Input Abstraction (`GameAction`)
-To decouple the game logic from specific hardware keys, the engine uses an intermediary enum called `GameAction`.
-Systems do not check if "Space" is pressed; they check if `GameAction::USE_POWERUP` is active.
+To decouple game logic from specific hardware keys, the engine uses an intermediary enum called `GameAction`.

-**Benefits:**
-- **Rebindable Keys:** Changing a key binding only requires updating the internal map, not the game logic.
-- **Multi-input support:** Both "Arrow Up" and "Z" could trigger the same `MOVE_UP` action.

-### Non-Blocking Input Loop
-The manager uses `pollEvent` instead of `waitEvent`.
-This ensures the game loop continues running (updating physics, network) even if the user is not pressing any keys.
+* **Continuous State:** `isActionActive` checks if a key is currently held down (e.g., movement).
+* **Edge Detection:** `isActionJustPressed` checks if a key was pressed *this specific frame* (e.g., shooting semi-auto, toggling UI).

+### Resource Management
+The RenderManager owns a `TextureStorage` subsystem.
+It pre-loads all game assets at initialization to prevent lag spikes during gameplay.
+Systems access these assets via `getTexture()`, which returns thread-safe shared pointers.

 ## API Reference